xperiments/p1touch/README.md

 ### Prepare the SD card

-Before you begin the installation process for the P1Touch Screen, it's essential to properly initialize your SD card with the necessary configuration for connecting to your WiFi network.
+Before you begin the installation process for the xtouch screen, it's essential to properly initialize your SD card with the necessary configuration for connecting to your WiFi network.
 Follow these steps carefully:

 1. **Format the SD Card in FAT32**: